Configure the TLS Certificate

 To set up this functionality, perform the following steps:

-- On the Splunk Enterprise server, configure one or more certificates.
+- On the Splunk platform server, configure one or more certificates.

 - Point splunkd to your certificate files by editing

 server.conf.
 The following is an example of an edited sslConfig stanza: